-- 3.3.3 The team is identified on the University website. - 3.3.4 As for the prevention team, individual team members have regular, committed continuing professional development which feeds into the work of the team.
+- 3.3.3 The team is identified on the University website. - 3.3.4 Individual team members have regular, committed continuing professional development which feeds into the work of the team.
 In addition, the team undertakes annual case-based training provided by Student Services; this provides a means to share best practices and maintain mutual role and responsibility awareness.